MilesCranmer/PySR/README.md

 # TODO

 - [ ] Why don't the constants continually change?
 It should optimize them every time the equation appears.
-- [ ] Add ability to save and state from python
+- [ ] Add ability to save state from python
 - [ ] Add several common unary and binary operators; list these.
 - [ ] Calculate feature importances of future mutations, by looking at correlation between residual of model, and the features.
     - Store feature importances of future, and periodically update it.